 The red dog bites again

-Once again, it was the cartoonists who give the magazine its distinctive face – well-known matadors such as A. Paul Weber as well as new artists such as Hanns Erich Köhler and H.M.-Brockmann provide contributions with ‘bite’.
-Once again, the motto was ‘Attack!’
+Once again, it was the cartoonists who give the magazine its distinctive face.
+Alongside illustrators such as A. Paul Weber or Hanns Erich ‘Erik’ Köhler, who had already been working in the spirit of the NS-regime, there are new artists such as Manfred Oesterle or Wigg Siegl from the middle of society.
+They now reflect the current affairs of the Bonn Republic and provide contributions with bite.
+Once again, the motto was: ‘Attack!’.
 Soon, the red dog was again feared by politicians and other leaders of society – and celebrated by its readers.

 Curated by Dr. Uwe Westfehling und Katharina Koselleck.